dprabin25/BegineersRNA-Seq/README.md

 ## References

 Dawadi P., Pokharel B., Shrestha A., Niraula D., Naeema A., Miura S., Roy M.*, Nepal S.* (2025).
 From bench to bytes: A practical guide to RNA sequencing data analysis.
+Department of Biology, The University of Mississippi .
 Under review.